m0xsec/dailybytes/content/posts/arch/index.md

 {{< /notice >}}
 Our root file system will be encrypted, so we will need a strong passphrase.
 Depending on your threat model, you may want to be careful about selecting a secure passphrase; also be mindful when it comes to storage of this passphrase.
 No sticky notes!

-When creating the LUKS volume, make sure you are selecting your root parition, and not the EFI boot partition.
-In my case, my second parition (the root parition) is `nvme1n1p2`.
+When creating the LUKS volume, make sure you are selecting your root partition, and not the EFI boot partition.
+In my case, my second partition (the root partition) is `nvme1n1p2`.
 ```
 $ cryptsetup luksFormat /dev/nvme1n1p2
 ```

 Once that finishes, you are going to want to open the newly created LUKS volume.
 You will need to name the volume when you open it, I typically just call it "luks", though you can pick whatever you want.
-Just make sure you stay consistant!
+Just make sure you stay consistent!
 ```
 $ cryptsetup open /dev/nvme1n1p2 luks
 ```

 ## Format EFI and Root Partitions
-Simple and easy, format the EFI boot parition with FAT32:
+Simple and easy, format the EFI boot partition with FAT32:

 `$ mkfs.vfat -F32 /dev/nvme1n1p1`